pytest-dev/unittest2pytest/README.rst

 `unittest2pytest` is a tool that helps rewriting Python `unittest` test-cases into pytest_ test-cases.

-In contrast to other similar tools, this `unittest2pytest`
+In contrast to other similar tools, `unittest2pytest`

 * handles keyword arguments,
 * handles single-line test-cases and several tests on one line,